wkhere/bcl/README.md

 * writing a recursive descent parser is a nice effort and BCL will have one at the right moment.

-I hope this explanation can halt unproductive discussions.

 ### TODO

 * [x] get line info into eval errors